hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 ### Step 2: Copy state locally

-This step fetches the latest copy of the state locally so it can be pushed to Private Terraform Enterprise.
+This step fetches the latest copy of the state locally so it can be pushed to Terraform Enterprise.
 First, comment out the `backend` section of the config:

 ```tf
 # Temporarily commented out to copy state locally